nodogsplash/nodogsplash/docs/source/binauth.rst

    /etc/nds_auth.sh session_end <mac> <incoming_bytes> <outgoing_bytes> <duration_seconds>

-Manual authencation can be triggered by the `ndsctl` tool.
+Manual authentication can be triggered by the `ndsctl` tool.
+In/Out bytes are very likely to be zero.

 .. code::

    /etc/nds_auth.sh manual_auth <mac> <incoming_bytes> <outgoing_bytes=0> <duration_seconds=0>

-Manual deauthencation can be triggered by the `ndsctl` tool, client trigger, or on Nodogsplash termination.
+Manual deauthentication can be triggered by the `ndsctl` tool, client trigger, or on Nodogsplash termination.

 .. code::